nighthawkrighder/mfid/MFid_whitepaper.md

 Deviations are mapped to impact severity and weighted accordingly.

 Tools like packet sniffers, custom telemetry hooks, and system-level trace logs can collect this data in real time.

+**MFid Scale Reference:**
+- **MFid < 0.3:** Highly abstracted, unpredictable systems with significant latency variations
+- **MFid 0.3-0.6:** Systems with moderate abstractions but reasonable performance characteristics
+- **MFid 0.6-0.7:** High-performing software with minimal unnecessary abstractions
+- **MFid > 0.7:** The elite tier - exceptional systems that sustain firmware-like behavior despite software constraints
+- **MFid > 0.85:** Suitable for life-critical applications
+- **MFid > 0.95:** Mechanical-level reliability for emergency medicine

+*Note: MFid 1.0 is theoretically impossible for software systems, as it would require purely mechanical operation with zero abstraction or latency.*

 ---